Sound-and-Music-and-Wang-Ye/speechracer/README.md

 If you are a developer and want to run it locally, follow the instructions in the READMEs of each directory.
 `app/` is the frontend webapp, while `backend/` is the backend server.

+In our current depolyment, `app/` is hosted on Netlify while `backend/` is hosted on a GCP E2 Small Compute Engine instance.